Quansight-Labs/quansight-labs-site/posts/2020/10/manylinux1-manylinux2010.md

   versions will take the latest manylinux package they can support and will be forward-compatible with the PEP 600 perenial manylinux standard.
 - Manylinux1 and Python3.6 are going away.
 Update your systems.
+- People looking to move PEP 600 forward, the next step is to dive into [the auditwheel](https://github.com/pypa/auditwheel) repo to define and support the next manylinux version.

 Matti